Why Use a Permitted Outfitter?

 If your outfitter, river guide, or other recreation commercial service provider is operating illegally, you run the risk of having your hunt or trip canceled in progress.
 If you are hunting or fishing, your fish or game can be confiscated if your outfitter or guide is arrested.
 Knowingly contracting with an illegal outfitter, river guide, or other service provider could result in felony convictions for all parties involved.
 You may not have legal recourse if you are injured or if your service provider does not provide the services you purchased.

 - You are not provided a written contract describing what services you purchased.

 - Service provider counsels you not to talk to State or Federal officers or asks you to say you're just friends or family hunting/fishing/recreating together.

 - Protect yourself and use a legal outfitter.
-A good place to start looking is the Idaho Outfitter and Guides Association website.
 If you have concerns that the outfitter is not licensed, verify your outfitter's license by contacting the Idaho Outfitter and Guide Licensing Board or call 208-327-7380.
 If any portion of your activity takes place on BLM or National Forest lands, contact the local BLM Field Office or Ranger District.

 What Do You Do If You Find An Illegal Outfitter?

 If You Suspect Illegal Outfitting Or Poaching Activity, follow these steps (you may remain anonymous):